 The Ian Tyson album Cowboyography (1987) went platinum and spawned 3 Top 20 Canadian Country Music singles, including Cowboy Pride (1987) which peaked at #9.
-Cowboy Pride‘s lyrics may have drawn on Ian Tyson’s own experiences:
+Cowboy Pride‘s lyrics reflect on Ian Tyson’s own experiences:

 “Now you’re running with that waitress and she’s underage and wild.”

 Ian Tyson’s single Fifty Years Ago (1988) also from Cowboyography, made it to #8.
-Below, audio of Ian Tyson singing Fifty Years Ago, accompanied by illustrations in a video montage.
+Tyson sings Fifty Years Ago, accompanied by illustrations in a video montage.

 The next year, Ian Tyson was inducted into the Canadian Country Music Hall of Fame (1989).
 His albums I Outgrew the Wagon (1989), and And Stood There Amazed (1991), produced 12 Top 45 singles.

-As a senior, Ian Tyson has continued to live and work his Tyson Ranch in Alberta, write songs, sing, and record music.
-He has owned the Ian Tyson’s Navajo Mug coffee and gift shop in Longview since the early 2000’s.
+Tyson continued to live and work his Tyson Ranch in Alberta, write songs, sing, and record music.
+He owned the Ian Tyson’s Navajo Mug coffee and gift shop in Longview beginning in the early 2000’s.

 His song La Primera spawned a young-adult fiction book – La Primera: The Story of Wild Mustangs (2009).

-An ode to Tyson’s own love of horses, the book features illustrations by gifted equine artist Adeline Halvorson and traces the introduction of Spanish horses to North America, through the evolution of wild mustangs (La Primera among them) across the continent.
+An ode to Tyson’s own love of horses, La Primera features illustrations by gifted equine artist Adeline Halvorson and traces the introduction of Spanish horses to North America, through the evolution of wild mustangs (La Primera among them) across the continent.

-Tyson has had his share of health issues as a senior as well, some more serious than others.
+Tyson had his share of health issues in his senior years, some more serious than others.

 His singing voice was affected for about 6 years beginning around 2005, after polyps developed in his throat.
 Surgery successfully removed the polyps and his old voice was gradually restored with therapy.

-Ian has said he practices guitar daily in an attempt to keep the degenerative arthritis in his hand and thumb – which has bothered him since the early 1990’s, at bay.
+Ian said he practiced guitar daily in an attempt to keep the degenerative arthritis in his hand and thumb – which had bothered him since the early 1990’s, at bay.

 “I got in an argument with a young horse that I raised—a four year- old—and I lost, big time…He really socked it to me.
 He slammed me down on the horn and I kept trying to get loose of him and he finally ripped my shirt off…He made me take a position.
 For years, I tried to do both all the time.
 I really believe that you can’t.
 If you want to be really good—I’m not talking about Mickey Mouse stuff—you have to choose.
 There aren’t enough hours in the day and when you get to a certain age you have to face up.“